EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair_rs.md

 ### Development environments

-Virtual and integrated development environments (IDEs), such as VS Code or PyCharm, help with running, testing, and debugging code.
+Virtual and integrated development environments (IDEs), such as VS Code or PyCharm, help with reading, running, testing, and debugging code.
-Virtual environments further enable us to share our working environments with others, making it easier to access, reuse and extend our code.
+Virtual environments further enable us to share our working environments with others, making it easier to reuse and extend our code.
 IDEs often provide integrations with other tools, e.g. version control and command line terminals, enabling you to do many tasks from a single environment, saving time in switching between different tools.

 ### Command line terminals

-Command line terminals (e.g. Bash, GitBash) enable us to run and test our code without graphical user interfaces (GUI) afforded to us by IDEs - this is sometimes needed for accessing and running our code remotely on servers and high-performance systems without a GUI provision, where time, memory and processing power are expensive or in high demand.
+Command line terminals (e.g. Bash, GitBash) enable us to run and test our code without graphical user interfaces (GUI) afforded to us by IDEs - this is sometimes needed for running our code remotely on servers and high-performance systems without a GUI provision, where time, memory and processing power are expensive or in high demand.

 Version control systems are typically provided as command line tools, making them often only accessible from command line terminals to enter commands and access